The 2017 Guide to Google Ads

-Guide to Google AdWords Intermediate Edition
+Guide to Google Ads Intermediate Edition

 Beyond the Basics

-Thanks to our previous section, you’re likely well-versed in the basic practices of PPC and AdWords.
+Thanks to our previous section, you’re likely well-versed in the basic practices of PPC and Google Ads.
 With this in mind, it’s time to explore more technical details like campaign types, campaigns settings, ad extensions, and how to start optimizing your account.
 Each of these elements will become a critical aspect of developing a comprehensive and uniquely tailored strategy.